tebelorg/RPA-Python/README.md

 TagUI is the number #1 open-source RPA software with thousands of active users.
 It was created in 2016-2017 when I left DBS Bank as a test automation engineer, to embark on a one-year sabbatical to Eastern Europe.
 Most of its code base was written in Novi Sad Serbia.
 My wife and I also spent a couple of months in Budapest Hungary, as well as Chiang Mai Thailand for visa runs.
 In 2018, I joined AI Singapore to continue development of TagUI.

 Over the past 2 months I took on a daddy role full-time, taking care of my newborn baby girl and wife.
 In between nannying and caregiving, I decided to use my time pockets to create a Python package for TagUI.
 I would like to bring RPA into the heart of machine learning - the Python ecosystem.
-I hope that TagUI for Python and ML frameworks would be a match made in heaven, and that `pip install tagui` would make lives easier for Python users.
+I hope that TagUI for Python and ML frameworks would be a match made in heaven, and `pip install tagui` would make lives easier for Python users.

-Lastly, at a mere 1000 lines of code, it would make my day to see developers of other languages porting this project over to their favourite programming language.
-It would be an interesting exercise and should not be difficult, given the ample comments I sprinkled all over this single-file package in tagui.py, and its intuitive architecture.
+Lastly, at only 1k lines of code (excluding comments), it would make my day to see developers of other languages porting this project over to their favourite programming language.
+It would be an interesting exercise and not too difficult, given the ample comments I sprinkled all over this single-file package (tagui.py), and its intuitive architecture.

 ![TagUI for Python architecture](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI-Python/architecture.png)